paralect/dotnet-api-starter/README.md

 ## How to set it up

-In order to make Paralct.Ship work with this API server on Windows some changes in files are needed to be made.
+In order to make Paralect.Ship work with this API server on Windows some changes in files are needed to be made.

 1. docker-compose.yml:
 	- Add named volume "mongodata" (This will allow to save data even if container is removed)